 “The key to success with presentation—and storytelling in general—is to focus not on getting approval or a particular response from the audience, but on giving something meaningful to them.
 That is, it’s not about getting but about giving.
 Many years ago I was inspired by the approach to performance by the conductor Benjamin Zander.
 In his teachings, and in his book The Art of Possibilities, Zander encourages us to move the focus from ourselves —‘Am I good enough?
 Will they like me?’—and instead to turn our attention to the audience and ask the question ‘How can I make a contribution?’

 Rather than thinking about success or failure, we shift focus to making a contribution for the audience.
 When you make that shift it’s liberating, you are no longer distracted and weighed down by self-doubt and insecurities.
 You can focus on something bigger.”

 Garr Reynolds is the best-selling author of another two books which are completed aligned to the Mindful Presenter ideology, Presentation Zen and the Naked Presenter.
-For me, like Nancy Duarte he epitomizes the future of presenting in reminding us that it is all about giving not getting.

 3. Start Your Speech by Giving Them Hope